sanaulla123/aws-modern-application-workshop/module-2/README.md

 #### Pushing a Code Change

 Now the completed service code that we used to create our Fargate service in Module 2 is stored in the local repository that we just cloned from AWS CodeCommit.
-Let's make a change to the Flask service before committing our changes, to demonstrate that the CI/CD pipeline we've created is working.
+Let's make a change to the Go service before committing our changes, to demonstrate that the CI/CD pipeline we've created is working.
 In Cloud9, open the file stored at `~/environment/MythicalMysfitsService-Repository/service/mysfits-response.json` and change the age of one of the mysfits to another value and save the file.

 After saving the file, change directories to the new repository directory: